1991 Tajik presidential election

 Presidential elections were held for the first time in Tajikistan on 24 November 1991.
 The result was a victory for Rahmon Nabiyev of the Communist Party of Tajikistan, who received 60% of the vote.
 Voter turnout was 86.5%.

 Results

 Aftermath

 After the elections, protesters gathered to peacefully protest the results.
-However, eventually angry protesters turned to violence, causing them to clash with the military in Khujand.
+However, angry protesters eventually turned to violence, causing them to clash with the military in Khujand.
 This sparked the five-year long Tajikistani Civil War.
 Nabiyev was ambushed and held at gunpoint while going to Dushanbe Airport, where he was forced to resign.